squeaky-pl/pystacia/doc/source/installation.rst

         decorator.py
         six.py

-Now it's time to install tinyimg itself.
-Go to [TODO: link] and grab tinyimg source distribution, unpack it and put folder tinyimg under your sandbox folder.
+Now it's time to install Pystacia itself.
+Go to [TODO: link] and grab Pystacia source distribution, unpack it and put folder Pystacia under your sandbox folder.
 You also need a binary image distribution for your Windows.
 If you use 32 bit Windows grab it from [TODO: link] or from [TODO: link] if you are on 64 bit version.
-Unpack it and move all the files into `cdll` subdirectory under `tinyimg` folder.
+Unpack it and move all the files into `cdll` subdirectory under `pystacia` folder.
 Your installation should look like this now::

     C:\sandbox
         decorator.py
         six.py
-        tinyimg\
+        pystacia\
             *some files here*
             cdll\
                 *ImageMagick dlls here*